 A few main developments characterize contemporary logistics networks in Europe.
-First, the evolution from EDC to a networked EDC reducing labor requirements but demanding higher skills.
-Second, fewer VALS are performed at the central distribution centers as these are decentralized or moved to low-cost production facilities or even overseas to the source.
-Third, the EDC can be bypassed altogether by cross-docking, merge in transit, or adequate consolidation at the supplier transport hub.
+First, the evolution from an EDC to a networked EDC reduces labor requirements but demands higher skills.
+Second, fewer VALS are performed at the central distribution centers as these are decentralized or moved to low-cost production facilities or overseas to the source.
+Third, the EDC can be bypassed altogether by cross-docking, merge-in-transit, or adequate consolidation at the supplier transport hub.
 Fourth, a shift in location occurs caused by market dynamics (distribution follows demand) and logistics trends.
 This can lead to a decoupling of one EDC serving the whole European market to two or even three EDCs of similar status spread over Europe (twin or triple EDCs).
-Fifth, specific sectors require EDCs for their supply chain like basic processing industries (chemicals, food, etc..), sectors with a low logistics cost (pharmaceutical, medical), and Asian SMEs with new emerging global brands from China.
+Fifth, specific sectors require EDCs for their supply chain, like basic processing industries (chemicals, food, etc..), sectors with a low logistics cost (pharmaceutical, medical), and Asian SMEs with new emerging global brands from China.
 These trends could cause stagnation in EDC investments and growth.
 The fifth trend does not offset the others.
-Existing EDCs will be transformed into networked EDCs reducing employment possibilities.
+Existing EDCs will be transformed into networked EDCs, reducing employment possibilities.
 This does not mean that investments in new specialized EDCs in ports are not possible.
 For the aforementioned sectors or transporters requiring sea-sea trades, these distribution centers are still required.

-Land and maritime corridors might prove crucial to support the further development of efficient European distribution network configurations.
-However, efficient long-distance corridors can also have a downside to well-established EDC regions such as the Netherlands and Belgium: they make it easier for logistics service providers to move distribution facilities inland closer to the customer base without having to sacrifice good accessibility to the maritime gateways.
+Land and maritime corridors might prove crucial to further developing efficient European distribution network configurations.
+However, efficient long-distance corridors can also have a downside to well-established EDC regions such as the Netherlands and Belgium: they make it easier for logistics service providers to move distribution facilities inland closer to the customer base without sacrificing good accessibility to the maritime gateways.